-- 7.1 Prior to the start, Notices to Skippers shall be posted on the Official Notice Boards located at: - (a.)
-Location TBD in Port Huron, MI, during registration on Friday, June 18, 2021 - (b) The Columbia Yacht Club, 111 N. Lakeshore Drive, Chicago, IL 60601, during registration on Friday, June 18, 2021 - 7.2 After the start, Notices to Skippers shall be posted on the Official Notice Board of the Great Lakes Singlehanded Society Race Committee located at the Mackinac Island Yacht Club.
+- 7.1 Prior to the start, Notices to Skippers shall be posted on the Official Notice Boards located on Yacht Scoring website https://yachtscoring.com/emenu.cfm?eid=15871 and at: - (a.)
+The Vintage Tavern, 103 Michigan St., Port Huron, MI, during registration on Friday, June 23, 2023 - (b) The Columbia Yacht Club, 111 N. Lakeshore Drive, Chicago, IL 60601, during registration on Friday, June 23, 2023 - 7.2 After the start, Notices to Skippers shall be posted on the Official Notice Board of the Great Lakes Singlehanded Society Race Committee located at the Mackinac Island Yacht Club.